OSGConnect/tutorial-R/README.md

 ## Getting Help

-For assistance or questions, please email the OSG User Support team  at <mailto:support@osgconnect.net> or visit the [help desk and community forums](http://support.opensciencegrid.org).
+For assistance or questions, please email the OSG User Support team  at <mailto:support@opensciencegrid.org>.